vincent-picaud/NLS_Fit.jl/docs/src/getting_started.md

 dataDir = joinpath(rootDir,"data")
 ```

+The goal of this package is to provide an easy to use framework to fit
-We present here some examples of increasing complexity.
+models like spectrum peaks.
+We present here some examples of
+increasing complexity.

 # Simple fit

 The first example is a simple Gaussian peak fit.
 We use the
 `data/simple_gaussian.txt` data file.

 ```@example session
 XY=readdlm(joinpath(dataDir,"simple_gaussian.txt")) # hide